-- Personnel have an ethical and legal duty to report attempted, suspected or actual bribery, or any breach of or weakness in our anti-bribery policy and related business rules to an appropriate person within the Organisation via the Register of Interest Form - concerns will be investigated by the Compliance Manager, and will be acted upon where appropriate, and feedback will be given where appropriate - where requested by personnel, we will ensure that the Organisation as far as possible keeps the identity of personnel who make a report confidential (unless the Organisation is required by law or by our professional advisors to disclose this information) - personnel may report anonymously (if and to the extent that applicable laws allow this). - personnel will be protected from retaliation after raising in good faith a concern about actual or suspected bribery or the implementation of our anti-bribery policy and related business rules - it is a disciplinary offence to retaliate against someone who in good faith raises a concern about actual or suspected bribery or the implementation of the anti-bribery policy and related business rules - personnel are encouraged to contact the Compliance Manager for advice on what to do if faced with a concern or situation which could involve bribery and for advice on how and when they can report to appropriate external authorities - this procedure will be available to all personnel via GT Knowledge - we will regularly promote and encourage the use of personnel of the reporting procedures, via refresher training - concerns can also be raised anonymously via the ROI System.
+- Personnel have an ethical and legal duty to report attempted, suspected or actual bribery, or any breach of or weakness in our Anti-bribery Policy to an appropriate person within the organisation via the ROI Form. - Concerns will be investigated by the Head of Ethics & Compliance, and will be acted upon where appropriate, and feedback will be given where appropriate. - Where requested by personnel, we will ensure that the organisation, as far as possible, keeps the identity of personnel who make a report confidential (unless the organisation is required by law or by our professional advisors to disclose this information). - Personnel may report anonymously (if, and to the extent that, applicable laws allow this). - Personnel will be protected from retaliation, after raising in good faith a concern about actual or suspected bribery or the implementation of our Anti-bribery Policy and related business rules. - It is a disciplinary offence to retaliate against someone who in good faith raises a concern about actual or suspected bribery, or the implementation of the Anti-bribery Policy. - Personnel are encouraged to contact the Head of Ethics & Compliance for advice on what to do if faced with a concern or situation which could involve bribery, and for advice on how and when they can report to appropriate external authorities. - This Anti-bribery Policy will be available to all personnel via GT Knowledge. - We will regularly promote and encourage the use of personnel of the reporting procedures, via refresher training. - Concerns can also be raised anonymously, via the ROI System.

+15.2.
 Conflict of Interest

-Our policy on Conflict of Interest is available on the Organisation's intranet.
-Personnel are required to comply with this policy and to notify any actual or perceived Conflict of Interest in accordance with this policy and/or via the Register of Interests system on a confidential basis.
+Our Conflicts of Interest (COI) Policy is available on the organisation's intranet.
+Personnel are required to comply with this COI Policy, and to notify any actual or perceived Conflict of Interest in accordance with this policy and/or via the Register of Interests system on a confidential basis.